 This may include prior collision damage to the frame, aftermarket body panels which do not fit properly, unreliable and inadequate fiberglass repair that may begin to fail AFTER your purchase leading to costly repairs.
 When questioned about these areas, sellers typically develop selective amnesia and cannot seem to recall any details about the car.

 It is the customer’s sole responsibility to verify the existence and condition of any equipment listed.
 All vehicles are sold “as is” and without warranty.
 It may not be possible to verify everything about every car.
 As always we welcome independent inspections and or independent appraisers prior to the sale.
 In referencing the phrase “Numbers Matching”, the seller is providing information provided to us and/or our opinion about the engine and does not refer to any other part on the car.
 We CANNOT guarantee that the engine is in fact the original engine.

 This is typically followed by some sort of hold harmless language, such as:

 You agree to indemnify, defend, and hold harmless Dealer ABC, its officers, directors, employees, agents, licensors and suppliers from and against all losses, expenses, damages and costs, including reasonable attorneys’ fees, resulting from any violation of these terms and conditions.

-So, the above should concern you.
+The use of "as-is" language does not allow you to commit fraud.
+Nevertheless, the above should concern you.
 Ask yourself, “Am I absolutely confident I can verify everything on my own?”
 If so, terrific.
 BUT, if not, we should be talking.
 Because otherwise, you are on your own, and it is the wild west of fraud, misrepresentation and deception out there.
 As Ronald Reagan once said "Trust, but verify"

 What you can expect: